Learning opportunities at Malham Tarn

 Facilities, transport and access

 If anyone in the group has mobility problems, please let us know and we will do our best to cater for them.
-There are accessible routes we can follow and a disabled toilet.
+There are accessible routes we can follow and a disabled toilet in the Orchid House.

 Funding from our Countryside Stewardship Agreement at Malham Tarn allows us to provide 25 visits free of charge to schools and other educational establishments for children from birth to the end of Key Stage 4 (age 16) and care farming parties or individuals.
 This agreement helps us to restore and protect the precious habitats and wildlife of the Malham Tarn Estate.
 We are limited to 25 so please book early to avoid disappointment.